The History and Antisemitic Nature of

 The U.S. Campaign for the Academic and Cultural Boycott of Israel

 Boycotts of Israeli scholars have been proposed since early 2002, but gained momentum when the United States Academic and Cultural Boycott of Israel was formed in response to the 2005 Palestinian call.
 The American organization, endorsed by over 800 American faculty, promotes a boycott of all Israeli scholars and cultural and educational institutions.
-The boycott violates the most basic principle of academia, the free exchange of ideas.
-It also recalls Nazi efforts to “purify” Germany by branding Jews as pariahs, and targeting them for economic and social boycotts.
-Hannah Rosenthal, the U.S. State Department’s former Special Envoy to Monitor and Combat Antisemitism, has unequivocally condemned academic boycotts of Israel, noting, “when academics from Israel are boycotted, this is not objecting to a policy—this is antisemitism”.
+Academic boycotts in particular violate the most basic principle of academia, the free exchange of ideas.
+They also recall Nazi efforts to “purify” Germany by expelling thousands of Jewish professors from German universities.
+Hannah Rosenthal, the U.S. State Department’s former Special Envoy to Monitor and Combat Antisemitism, has unequivocally condemned academic boycotts of Israel, noting, “when academics from Israel are boycotted, this is not objecting to a policy—this is antisemitism.”

 The BDS Movement is Antisemitic